Jordan-z5214614/IT-Project-GROUPNAME/prototype1/GUI/README.md

 ### Modbus Client

 The GUI Driver also handles the modbus protocols.
 For each function defined, it starts a thread that contains a handler that sets and gets Values every 0.1 seconds using the methods defined above, and then reads/writes to modbus as appropriate.

+## Turbine.py

+This is an example of a class that can be used to generate custom UIs to be loaded into the default GUI handler.
+Refer above for the required methods to make this work.
+This class uses PyQt to generate a widget, and then has helper methods to mamage input/output